 While it’s hard to completely prevent wrinkles when you’re living out of a suitcase, many materials have anti-wrinkle properties.
 In general, synthetic materials resist wrinkles better than natural fabrics but it depends on the fabric.

 Lightweight & Packability

 Performance fabric tends to be lightweight so it won’t weigh down your luggage as much — for example, a pair of tech pants will weigh half as much as a pair of jeans.
-Lightweight fabric also tends to dry quicker than something like cotton jeans which soak in water.
+Lightweight fabric also tends to dry quicker than something like cotton jeans which absorb water.

 Moisture Wicking & Breathability